mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What components does a smartphone/laptop have?
 - Design a system to acheive:
-  - Variable LED brighness
+  - Variable LED brightness
-  - LED brighness based on ambient brightness to achieve a desired brightness.
+  - LED brightness based on ambient brightness to achieve a desired brightness.
   - A security system.
   - A camera system.
   - A tracking system.
+  - Eye tracking glasses.
-- What is reduncy in a system?
+- What is redundancy in a system?
 When is it preferred?
 How can you design a system with redundancy?
 - What are some system design constraints in consumer electronics vs automotive vs aerospace/space/defense vs medical devices?

 ---